 Among sonorants we have: nasals, where the oral cavity is fully closed like in a plosive, but are pronounced with a lowered velum allowing nasal escape; laterals, where the air is similarly allowed to escape on sides of the oral cavity; approximants, which are pronounced similar to fricatives but not with enough constriction to produce turbulence; and vibrants, which are either single taps or trills.
 We can view approximants as lax counterparts of fricatives, but can also be viewed as non-syllabic vowels; we can consider them as part of diphthongs as glides, but they also often occur in places of articulation not typical for vowels.
-Consonants can be coarticulated; pure coarticulation will be notated with ligatures, but some secondary places of articulation warrant their own diacritics.
+In many cases those vowels will also be slightly fricated; if we need to distinguish between fricative and non-fricative vowels, we employ the diacritic for tenseness.